mlrun/mlrun/docs/install/aws-install.md

 **Other parameters**

-13. **MLrunCeVersion** (m) &mdash; the MLRun Community Edition version to install.
+13. **MLRunCE Helm Chart version** (m) &mdash; the MLRun Community Edition version to install.
 Leave the default value for the latest CE release.

 **Capabilities**